Rlyxren-Development-Space/discordjs-color-bundle/README.md

 ## 🚀 Features

-- More than 100 unique colors
+- More than 150 unique colors
 - Zero-Dependency module
 - Light weight
 - TypeScript support
+- Product Colors
+- Internet Apps Colors

 ## ❓ How to use